Twig snake: Anatomy and behaviour

 Twig snakes are among the few rear-fanged colubrids whose bite is highly venomous and potentially fatal.
-The venom is hemotoxic, and although its effects are very slow, and bites are rare, no antivenom has been developed and several fatalities (such as Robert Mertens) have occurred.
+The venom is hemotoxic, and although its effects are very slow and bites are rare, no antivenom has been developed and few fatalities (such as Robert Mertens) have occurred.
 They prey on birds, lizards and frogs, and conceal themselves in trees, though often at a low enough level to be able to also strike at terrestrial prey, which they may swallow upwards after killing.
 Their cryptic coloration and apparent ability to freeze or sway gently, as chameleons do, like a twig on a tree (hence the name), makes them hard to spot.
 Indeed, they may be more abundant in areas than is immediately obvious.

 Description

 The African twig snakes are distinctive in appearance and unlikely on that continent to be mistaken for any other snake, if indeed the observer notices them.
 Thelotornis is characterised by a depressed and flat head, keyhole-shaped pupils, and in T. kirtlandii, a projecting canthus rostralis which forms a shallow loreal groove on each side of the head, which allows some binocular vision.
 In appearance, the head at least is unlikely to be mistaken for any other African snake.
 Other characteristics include a very long tail and large back fangs.
 The iris in T. capensis and T. kirtlandii is yellow, and presumably therefore also in T. usambaricus.

+In this genus, the ectopterygoid bone is forked, the two branches articulating with the maxillary, a structure not found in other snakes.